nuts-foundation/nuts-node/docs/pages/getting-started/6-adding-authorizations.rst

 Bolt
 ****

+A Bolt is a functional and technical specification that translates a care process to technical requirements.
 An authorization is created for a particular Bolt.
-A Bolt specifies what the contents of the `purposeOfUse` should be.
+A Bolt specifies what the possible values of `purposeOfUse` can be.
 Each value corresponds to an access policy defined by the Bolt.
 Creating an authorization credential that is not according to a Bolt specification will have little effect or will even hinder interoperability.
-Particular requirements for a Bolt are not validated by the node, the node will only do the validations as specified by the specification.
+Particular requirements for a Bolt are not validated by the node, the node will only do the validations as specified.

 Registering a NutsAuthorizationCredential
 *****************************************

 Issuing an authorization credential is similar to issuing an organization credential.
 Both use the same API.
 New credentials will automatically receive an `id`, `issuanceDate`, `context` and `proof`.
-A DID requires a valid `assertionMethod key<https://nuts-foundation.gitbook.io/drafts/rfc/rfc011-verifiable-credential#3-1-1-jsonwebsignature2020>`_.
+A DID requires a valid `assertionMethod key <https://nuts-foundation.gitbook.io/drafts/rfc/rfc011-verifiable-credential#3-1-1-jsonwebsignature2020>`_.

 The credential can be issued with the following call: